China–New Zealand relations: Diplomatic relations

-People's Republic of China

-New Zealand is represented in China through the New Zealand Embassy in Beijing, with consulates in Shanghai, Guangzhou, Hong Kong and Chengdu.
-The Chengdu Consulate-General was opened by New Zealand Prime Minister John Key in November 2014.
-China is represented in New Zealand through the Embassy of the People's Republic of China in Wellington, with consulates in Auckland and Christchurch.

 Hong Kong

 In addition to its diplomatic relations with mainland of China, New Zealand also maintains diplomatic and economic relations with the Hong Kong Special Administrative Region.
 In March 2010, New Zealand and Hong Kong entered into a bilateral economic partnership agreement.
 New Zealand maintains a Consulate-General in Hong Kong, which is also accredited to the Macau SAR.
 Hong Kong's interests in New Zealand are represented by the Chinese Embassy in Wellington and the Hong Kong Economic and Trade Office in Sydney.

 Republic of China (Taiwan)

 Though New Zealand no longer has diplomatic relations with Taiwan, New Zealand still maintains trade, economic, and cultural relations with Taiwan.
 Taiwan has two Economic and Cultural offices in Auckland and Wellington.
 New Zealand also has a Commerce and Industry Office in Taipei.

 State visits

 Chinese tours by New Zealand delegates and ministers

-New Zealand Ministerial Visits to the People's Republic of China:
+New Zealand ministerial visits to the People's Republic of China: